abhijeet007rocks8/Dev-Scripts/JAVA/Digital_Clock/README.md

 <img src="./Images/calc1.png">
 </p>

 It is the Graphical User Interface (GUI) Calculator written in Java with the help of swing and awt components.
+To create GUI based applications, Java provides Swing framework which is a graphical user interface framework that includes a set of classes that are powerful and flexible.

+To create a digital clock, we will use JFrame and  class from the Swing framework.
+The JFrame class is used to construct a top-level window for a Java application.
+The JLabel class is used to display a string and the Timer class is used to fire events at specified intervals.

 ## **Quick Start**
 - Clone this repository